Autism Spectrum Disorder Resources for Students and Parents

 Kent State University offers a variety of services that assist students who are on the Autism Spectrum.

 The disHUBility provides students who have disabilities (or we like to say "differences") a space to relax, find camaraderie, obtain resources, and more.

 In addition to providing a relaxed space, the hub is a central location for students to obtain more information and direction about available wellness resources.
 The disHUBility was created by the student organization, Autism Connections Kent (ACK), via a mini-grant awarded by the Kent State Seeds of Wellness Program which provides investment for programs that reflect health and wellness across the university system.

-Location: In the library to the right of Student Accessibility Services (SAS) and down the hall in room 136.
+Location: In the University Library, Kent campus, to the right of Student Accessibility Services (SAS) and down the hall in room 136.

 AIREO (Autism Initiative for Research, Education, and Outreach)